uthcode/learntosolveit/source/python.rst

 * Add a new set of functions to the posixmodule, well written and quick for receiving comments and modifying the code.
 * Decimal Module with some dot specific usage.
-* There was problem when python3 was attempting to write to /dev/null and it was being written.
-VS pointed out that it is fixed in 3.2. there were unclosed sockets from test_multiprocessing and Victor fixed them.
 * There is  misbehavior in the ContentTooShort Exception from the urllib.request.
 I had assigned it to myself.
 * There is cleaning up of pydoc module, a patch by Ron Adam is in the tracker.